Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Introduction

 \section{Introduction}

 Turbulence in simple fluids is a central problem of nonlinear and statistical physics \cite[][]{davidson}.
-Important variations of the turbulence problem arise when fluids are coupled to additional structure (often after spontaneous symmetry breaking in a system) resulting in open problems of significant conceptual depth and broad applications \cite[][]{larson_book,eringen1,eringen2}.
-There are different types of microstructural motions in these, so called, complex fluids, which correspond to micropolar (associated with rigid geometrical motions of microstructure), microstretch (similarity transformations) and micromorphic (affine transformations) fluid media.
-A most important example of the latter category is that of polymer fluids and the associated turbulence phenomena.
+Important variations of the turbulence problem arise when fluids are coupled to additional structure.
+In superfluids this structure is associated with spontaneous symmetry breaking; in polymer solutions it is the deformable chain microstructure.
+Such couplings lead to open problems of significant conceptual depth and broad applications \cite[][]{larson_book,eringen1,eringen2}.
+There are different types of microstructural motions in these so-called complex fluids, which correspond to micropolar (associated with rigid geometrical motions of microstructure), microstretch (similarity transformations) and micromorphic (affine transformations) fluid media.
+A particularly important example of the latter category is polymer fluids and the associated turbulence phenomena.
 The physics of polymer turbulence depend on the volume fraction of the polymers in the solution, and in this work we will only consider dilute solution cases.
 Despite their relative simplicity compared to semi-dilute, entangled or concentrated solutions, flow structure in dilute solutions could be affected by the elastic effects of polymer deformations and this, in turn, can have nontrivial effects on flow stability and turbulence structure, including the important phenomena of lower drag levels exerted by polymer turbulence on solid walls \cite[][]{saeed,bird,graham,white,crawford}.
 In this paper, we shall only present results for ultra-dilute turbulent solutions, when the back-reaction of the polymers to the flow does not alter the large scale structure of the latter, although there are hydrodynamic interactions between the chains which induce a microscopic flow field in the solvent.